mitre/codi-fhir-data-model-ig/input/pagecontent/index.md

 #### Gravity
 At the time of creation of this IG, the CODI RDM does not have the ability to represent SDoH information.
-The RDM is being updated and upon completion, those changes will be represented in a new version of this IG.
+The CODI RDM is being updated and upon completion, those changes will be represented in a new version of this IG.

 At the time of creation of this IG, the underlying CODI Data Model does not have the ability to represent SDoH information.
 The data model is being updated and upon completion, those changes will be represented in a new version of this IG.